eibol/ffmpeg_batch/README.md

 - In folder bin/debug, you have to place ffmpeg.exe, mediainfo.exe y yt-dlp.exe.

 NOTES:
-- The application uses some nuget packages, Aerowizard is mandatory.
+- The application uses Aerowizard nuget package as mandatory.
 - You can find these packages at nuget package manager inside Visual Studio.
 - You need to create your own Code key for encryption, at menu Project -> Properties of FFBatch_Converter -> Signature, or disable code signing.
 - You may have to run Visual Studio 2019 with admin rights at least once, after key generation.